Austin Salyer was fatally shot through a wall. The shooter was jailed for 90 days

 After being stationed in Iraq, she asked the Salyers for one of Austin’s nametags, which she since has carried with her in every mission.

-“Mr and Ms Sawyer ...
+“Mr and Ms Salyer ...
 Salyer’s flag was flown above Syria and Iraq for a total of 15.2 combat hours,” Ms Salyer reads from the letter.
 “Both Salyers and my flag were flown together on the Chinook ride I took back to Iraq, which was the only flight I did not take [while in] direct fire with enemy forces.
 I believe that was God and Sal.

 “Salyer’s patch has travelled to three locations in Syria and two locations in Iraq with me and has yet to ever leave my pocket.
 Thank you all for allowing me to carry him with me on my first deployment.
 He has kept me safe these last six months.”